Nyaribari/nyaribari/README.md

 I do Natural Language Processing and building text processing models with spaCy.

-Develop dashboards and data applications-django.
+Develop data applications-django.

 Package applications and models as docker containers.

 Deploy applications as web apps and container applications on Microsoft Azure.

-Azure ML.
+Azure ML and everything data!

 I also do web scraping